 Pouring the kettle

-Some kettles are difficult to hold, heavy to lift and hard to fill.
+Some kettles are difficult to hold, heavy to lift, and hard to fill.
 There are several smaller, lightweight versions to choose from that make it easier to use the kettle.
-Try filling the kettle using a plastic jug and have the kettle sitting in a kettle tipper, to make it easier to pour without lifting it.
+Try filling the kettle using a plastic jug and have the kettle sitting in a kettle tipper.
+A kettle tipper makes it easier to pour hot water without lifting the kettle.

 Lifting pots and pans

-Try filling empty pots using a plastic jug and consider buying pots with two handles to make them easier to carry.
-Use steamer inserts that lift out of your existing pots once your food is cooked, so you can leave the pot of water to cool and empty it later.
+Try filling empty pots using a plastic jug.
+Consider buying pots with two handles to make them easier to carry.
+Use steamer inserts that lift out of your pots once your food is cooked, so you can leave the pot of water to cool and empty it later.

 Reaching into cupboards

 Try installing shelves that slide out to meet you.
-There are lots of cupboard inserts sold at general hardware stores that make corner, wall and floor cabinets more accessible.
-Install pull-out drawers, a pull-down shelf, or carousel-style shelving.
+There are lots of cupboard inserts sold at general hardware stores.
+Cupboard inserts make corner, wall, and floor cabinets more accessible.
+You could try pull-out drawers, a pull-down shelf, or carousel shelving.